web-platform-tests/wpt.fyi/api/README.md

 - POST requests are used for structured queries, with `run_ids` and `query` fields in the JSON payload; see [search query](./query/README.md#apisearch) documentaton for more information.

-- GET requests use the following parameter:
+- GET requests use the following parameters:

 __Parameters__